benhj/jasl/README.md

 sh build.sh all
 ```

 Note, I have only tested this on a mac platform but it should work on linux and with a bit more work, on windows too.
 Since the main parsing engine uses boost::spirit, several boost headers are required and should be installed before attempting to build.
+The libicu development libraries an headers are also required by the parsing engine -- basically to allow the parsing of code points and escape characters.
+It's a pain in the arse to build but seems to work well.
+It is assumed by the build script that all boost and icu libs are under `/usr/loca/lib` and headers under `/usr/local/include`.

 The interpretor will let you run a jasl script.
 E.g.: